digitalepidemiologylab/pydeepgenomics/docs/source/description.rst

    within easy reach.
 We had a try with GATK, bcf tools or PLINK and we still use them for some purpose but they are quite heavy to manipulate when your not used to it.
-Moreover, some features to keep the files shaped according to the standards classic standard were not necessary for our exploratory analysis and slow down the whole process.
+Moreover, some features to keep the files shaped according to the "classic" bioinformatics standards were not necessary for our exploratory analysis and slow down the whole process.
 #.
 We had little prior knowledge of the conventions in genomic data formating
    nor how it was structured.
 Thus, making the preprocessing ourselves could help us familiarize ourselves with this kind of dataset.